 Guest Writer Jack Gash drops by to review Logan, the latest movie in the wolverine franchise.
-Want to write for us? email the team at email@example.com for more infromation!
+Want to write for us? email the team at firstname.lastname@example.org for more information!

 “Logan” is the latest entry into Fox’s long running X-Men series and is the final portrayal of Hugh Jackman in the iconic title role.
 The question on all our minds is “Logan” a final hurrah for the character or a total misfire?
 Well luckily I’ve seen it so let’s crack on with this review…